Knauf Insulation has more than 40 years of experience in the insulation industry. How has been its journey so far?

 What products and solutions do you offer?
 Please tell us about your fire safety products?

 Knauf Insulation is the market leader in thermal, acoustic, and fire-safe Mineral Wool solutions.
 We offer a wide range of products designed to meet the most demanding requirements, from building regulations authorities to the design needs we receive from developers, architects, and consultants.
-All our products are non-combustible, release no odors, no toxic fumes, and do not contribute to fire development at any stage.
+All our products are non-combustible, release no odours, no toxic fumes, and do not contribute to fire development at any stage.
 Our Glass Mineral Wool range is unparalleled in thermal, fire, and acoustic performance with products developed for interior partitions, façades, roofing, soffits, pre-engineered buildings, and HVAC systems.

 Fire safety is a priority for us.
 We have conducted several third-party tests on our products, individually and as part of system assemblies, on applications where fire performance is fundamental such as is the case of façades.
 All our products are certified by Fire Safety Authorities across the region.